UP NEXT..... High 'N Dry Farms Maple Leaf Maggie

 And now......let's talk English Springer Spaniels!

-We have four bitches, Kate, Stella, Maggie along with our up and comer Hunter, they are our well bred pets.
+We have four bitches, Kate, Stella, Maggie and Hunter, they are our well bred pets.
 They are a beautiful representation of the Springer Spaniel breed as well as exhibiting all the wonderful traits of the springer spaniel.
 Prior to switching our breeding focus on Springer Spaniels, I bred American Cocker Spaniels for about 25 years.
 I bred the Cocker Spaniels to be good hunting dogs as they are also in the sporting group of dogs.
 I became frustrated when the breeders started to breed a smaller and more "arm candy" dog than what they were bred to do.
 Along with running an art studio, a wine bar, restaurant and gift shop, I felt I didn't have the time to promote the dying hunting bloodline so I retired from breeding cocker spaniels.

 After we lost our last cocker spaniel, our lab was lonely so I gave my husband the breed choice (since I had chosen almost all our dogs for 25 years, except for those that adopted us).
 He chose the Springer Spaniel.
 After the fire and losing any opportunity to reopen our businesses in Paradise I knew it was time to concentrate on our farm and our now, three springers and get back to my love of genetics and breeding better dogs through careful research and matching mates.